 Pausing Allows Time to Check Safety

-Vaccination Continues with Other Vaccines
+Vaccination Continues with All Three Vaccines

 Future Steps with J&J Vaccine